 The inaugural grant was launched in January 2017.
 We received 29 applications, 3 of which were awarded a grant of $2000 each.
 In 2018 100 children applied for our grants.
 Thanks to BMD Group, who sponsored an Indigenous grant, 4 grants of $2000 each were awarded.
 For previous recipients please visit our Honour Roll.

-For 2019 we are introducing more grants to ensure we can reach as many young Aussies who need assistance to access sport in their communities.
-With the introduction of more and different grants in 2019, Sport Access Foundation will be able to provide different types and levels of support.
+In 2019 we introduced more grants to ensure we could reach as many young Aussies who needed assistance to access sport in their communities.

 Generally as a grant recipient you:

 The application process if fairly simple.
 All applicants must apply online on our webpage before the application closing date.
 Before applying please check the various grants we offer as well as their different eligibility criteria.

 After the closing date Sport Access Foundation reviews all applications to confirm their eligibility.

 Please note: our application system only saves applications if you have 'cookies' enabled on your computer.
 It is suggested that you turn this function on AND prepare your responses in a word document and save it to your computer (just in case).
 You can then copy and paste your answers into the online application form.

 All eligible applications will be passed on to the SAF Selection Committee who will decide on a shortlist of applicants.